Bella

 Bella is a feminine given name.
-It is a diminutive form of names ending in -bella.
-Bella is related to the Italian, Spanish, Greek, Portuguese and Latin words for beautiful, and to the name Belle, meaning beautiful in French.
+It is a diminutive or nickname form of names ending in -bella, including Izabella and Isabella.
+However, it can also derive, unrelatedly, from the Italian, Spanish, Portuguese and (ultimately) Latin words for "beautiful".
+In French, Belle is a name and word meaning beautiful.

-It increased in usage following the publication of the Twilight books by Stephenie Meyer.
-It is also known for being a nickname to Isabella, Annabella or Arabella.
+This name has increased in usage following the publication of the Twilight book series by American novelist Stephenie Meyer.